liferay/liferay-blade-samples/README.markdown

 * `liferay-workspace` - A set of Liferay projects configured to work in a [Liferay Workspace](https://portal.liferay.dev/docs/7-2/reference/-/knowledge_base/r/liferay-workspace) environment.
+* `liferay-workspace-test-integration-sample` - A Liferay project configured to execute Integration Tests.
 * `maven` - A set of Liferay projects that can be bootstrapped onto the *Maven* development environment.